-okay, okay, it was just a letter to the editor, but sTiLL...it makes me happy. especially when my response was as passionate as this one. i sat down almost iMMeDiaTeLY and wrote my email to Parents magazine. it isn't unusual for me to disagree about a magazine article. ((and voice those disagreements vehemently to my husband...who just nods his head)). but this article...
+Okay, okay, it was just a letter to the editor, but still...
+It makes me happy.
+Especially when my response was as passionate as this one.
+After reading the article, I sat down almost immediately and wrote my email to Parents magazine.
+It isn't unusual for me to disagree about the contents of media articles. ((And voice those disagreements vehemently to my husband...who just nods his head)).
+But this article...

 I just got done reading the article, “Visiting William” by an Anonymous writer in the May 2011 issue of Parents magazine.
 My heart breaks for the mother who had to watch her child yo-yoed around by a father suffering from bipolar disorder.
 I was moved to tears for the little girl after reading of their last meeting.
 Still, I feel moved to share another side with you.
 I sincerely wish that you would have (or in the future) include a story further exploring the life of bipolar parents.
 On behalf of many bipolar parents (and readers, I’m sure) I feel it necessary to clear the air for those who aren’t necessarily familiar with the disorder and all it entails.
 I was diagnosed with bipolar disorder and chronic depression when I was 22 years old.
 Since then, the fight against the stigma society holds has been hard.
 There have been times I have brought up my disorder and have seen the person visibly cringe.
 Being bipolar isn’t something I would have chosen for myself.
 One can’t change the fact that they are bipolar any easier than a redhead can change their freckles or a basketball player can alter their foot size.
 It’s all in how we’re “wired.”
 There are many of us who, with the help of medications, are well-adjusted, properly balanced and able to have secure, strong, affectionate relationships with our children.
 Life with bipolar disorder isn’t always the way popular culture sees it: a rollercoaster at an amusement park.
 With the help of medications, life for me is more like a drive through the country.
 There are some dips and peaks, but for the most part, I’m able to sit back and enjoy the ride.